Galleria Dallas: History

 In August 2011, a man committed suicide by jumping from the third floor of the mall and landing on the ice rink.

-On March 22, 2012, H&M opened on the second floor across from Saks Fifth Avenue.
+On March 22, 2012, H&M opened on the second floor, across from Saks Fifth Avenue.

-On June 15, 2013, Saks Incorporated officially closed its Saks Fifth Avenue store in Dallas, which was soon renovated and replaced in 2014 by Belk.
+On June 15, 2013, Saks Fifth Avenue closed.
+It was replaced in 2014 by Belk.

-In April 2018, the AC Hotel and Residence Inn Dallas opened near the mall.

-In May 2018, Trademark Property Co. was hired to manage, lease, and replan the mall.
+In May 2018, Trademark Property Co. was hired to manage, lease, and renovate the mall.

-On January 23, 2020, it was announced that Belk would shutter on March 21, 2020.
-The previous Belk outpost is slated to become one of the first two Netflix House experiential retail locations in the U.S., the other being at the King of Prussia mall near Philadelphia.
+On January 23, 2020, it was announced that Belk would close on March 21, 2020.

-On November 18, 2022, Nordstrom vacated its third floor as part of a larger department reorganization.
-The first and second floors remained open, and the company stated it has no plans to close the rest of the store.
+On November 18, 2022, Nordstrom closed its third floor.
+The first and second floors remained open.

+On November 18, 2023, Louis Vuitton and Bachendorfs expanded their locations at the center.

+On February 20, 2024, American Girl closed their store outside of the center, and relocated to The Shops at Park Lane on March 2, 2024.

+On May 23, 2024, H&M Home opened its first location in the Southwest.

 On October 18, 2024, the first UNIQLO in DFW opened at the center.
-Uniqlo shortly opened locations at The Parks Mall at Arlington and Stonebriar Centre.
+Uniqlo soon after opened locations at The Parks Mall at Arlington and Stonebriar Centre.

 In 2025, the mall underwent renovations, including updates to the ice skating center, remodeled restrooms, and a new corridor between the Westin Hotel and the mall.
 Green space has been added to the west-facing side of the mall.
 The mall was also ranked by USA Today as the 3rd best mall in the U.S.

+On December 11, 2025, Netflix House, an experiential retail location run by the streaming company, opened its second location in the bottom two floors of the former Belk anchor store.
+Additional renovation plans to the mall were revealed, including a renovated food court seating area and a new mall entrance on the first floor of the mall, in the former Pottery Barn space.
+The mall continues to lease new retailers, such as Helzberg Diamonds, Intimissimi, Aritzia, and Alo Yoga.